jadabrown822/SpaceShump/README.md

 >
 > __c.__ _Constraints_: _Freeze Position Z_ and _Freeze Rotation X, Y_ and _Z_ (by checking them)

-__5.__On the PorjectileHero GameObject's Box Collider component, set _Size.Z_ to _10_.
+__5.__On the ProjectileHero GameObject's Box Collider component, set _Size.Z_ to _10_.
 This ensures that the projectile is able to hit anything that is slighty off of the XY (i.e. Z = 0) plane

 __6.__ Create a new C# script named _ProjectileHero_
 > __a.__ Move the _ProjectileHero_ script into the ___Scripts_ folder